filisko/testable-functions/README.md

 Keep in mind that loading things like globals will make them available across all the other tests and you may not want this:

 - globals (`@backupGlobals`)
-- classes or functions (`@runInSeparateProcess`)
+- classes or functions (`@runInSeparateProcess`, `@preserveGlobalState disabled`)
 - static variables or properties (`@backupStaticAttributes`)

-To solve this issue, use PHPUnit's docblocks shown above in each single test:
+To solve this issue, use PHPUnit's docblocks shown above in each test:

 ```php
 /**